 Approximately 2.8 million workers — or about 10% of the American workforce — are considered temporary workers, according to the Bureau of Labor Statistics.
 Too often, these workers perform dangerous jobs without adequate training on safety practices or job-specific hazards.
 An analysis of millions of workers’ compensation claims found found that temporary workers are more likely to get hurt on the job than permanent employees.

-Collecting and analyzing safety data, such as incident reports and near miss observations, is an integral part of any safety program.
+Collecting and analyzing safety data from frontline workers, such as incident reports and near miss observations, is an integral part of any safety program.
 Yet many organizations lack effective systems for reporting and addressing issues.
 Without these systems in place, safety leaders miss out on valuable insights that could help prevent injuries and accidents.